Coalition on Psychiatric Emergencies

 The Coalition on Psychiatric Emergencies (CPE) is a collaborative working group of behavioral health, psychiatry, and emergency medicine professionals headed by the American College of Emergency Physicians.
-COPE represents severalprofessional organizations, making it a large collaborative in the field of emergency psychiatry in the United States.
+CPE represents several professional organizations, making it a large collaborative in the field of emergency psychiatry in the United States.

 History

 According to CPE's website, the coalition came out of a "psychiatric emergency summit" in December 2014.

 Activities

 CPE hosted its "1st Annual Research Consensus Conference on Acute Mental Illness" on December 7–9, 2016 in Las Vegas, NV.
+According to 2023-2024 CPE Chair Dr. Michael Wilson, CPE has conducted several activities to support the creation of a new Focused Practice Designation in Emergency Behavioral Health.

 Formation

 The coalition's member organizations represent multiple healthcare disciplines, including emergency physicians, nurses, pharmacists, and other stakeholders.
 CPE is composed of the following member organizations: